Life Insurance Questions

 Is cash value growth in a life insurance policy tax-deferred?

-Permanent life insurance allows money to accumulate tax free.
-The cash value of a permanent life insurance policy can be left to accumulate tax-free for as long as the policy is in force.
+Permanent life insurance allows money to accumulate tax free, meaning you don't have to pay income tax on the growth each year.
 However, if you surrender the policy for its cash value, the gain on that value over the policy’s life is then taxable if it exceeds the total premiums paid.

 Can I take out a loan with life insurance?